YixuanGao98/RichIQA/README.md

 Note: Change "MODEL_PATH" to the trained model path. "image_path" is changed to the test image path.
 # Citation
 If you have any questions, please let me know.
-If you find the code helpful in your research or work, please cite the following paper(s).
+If you find the code helpful in your research or work, please cite:

 ```
 @article{min2025exploring,